Alternator FAQ list

 The alternator generates electricity by "electromagnetic induction".
 When a conductor such as a wire moves through

 the lines of force of a magnetic field a voltage is induced in the conductor.

 Whether the conductor moves in relation to the

 magnetic field or vice versa the principle is the same.

-The ROTOR is an electromagnet which when energised creates a magnetic field.
+The ROTOR becomes an electromagnet which when energised creating a magnetic field.

-Charging voltage output of the alternator is generated
+Charging power output of the alternator is generated in the stator.

 The brush pack or brushes form the means of connecting the spinning rotor to the excitation power source.